VisActor/VTable/docs/assets/guide/en/data_analysis/pivot_table_dataAnalysis.md

 Add the drillDown configuration item to the dimension configuration rows or columns to display the download button, listen to the icon button click event `drillmenu_click`, determine whether to drill down or roll up the dimension according to the event parameter `drillDown` or `drillUp`, determine the dimension to drill down or drill up according to the parameter `dimensionKey`, add or delete it to rows or columns, obtain the data source corresponding to the new dimension level, and call the interface `updateOption` to update the new option to the table.

 Specific demo: https://visactor.io/vtable/demo/data-analysis/pivot-analysis-table-drill

+## Related interfaces

+### getCellOriginRecord

+It can help to obtain the original data entry corresponding to the cell aggregate value.